Hyundai Kona Hybrid boot space & seating

 - 2MPG & CO2 emissionsFuel economy from the Hyundai Kona Hybrid is good, but it's not quite the class leader in this respect

 - 3Running costs & insuranceAs one of the most economical hybrid SUVs on sale, the Hyundai Kona Hybrid should make your money go further – especially if you're a company-car driver

 - 4Performance, engine & driveThe Hyundai Kona Hybrid is efficient, but it feels as slow as the on-paper performance figures suggest and isn't exactly thrilling to drive, either

 - 5Interior, dashboard & comfort The interior of the Hyundai Kona Hybrid looks good for a car of this price.
 It's also comfortable and packs some impressive in-car technology

-- 6Practicality & boot space - currently readingPracticality is adequate in the Hyundai Kona Hybrid, although rivals offer more boot space
+- 6Practicality & boot space - currently readingPracticality is adequate in the Hyundai Kona Hybrid, although some rivals offer more boot space

 - 7Reliability & safety ratingThe Hyundai Kona gets a five-star Euro NCAP crash-test score, but it's a shame that so many of the driver aids are optional